Hi-Drive: Hierarchical POMDP Planning for Safe Autonomous Driving in Diverse Urban Environments: Introduction

 \section{Introduction}

-Autonomous driving (AD) represents a pivotal advancement in transportation technology, aiming to improve road safety, efficiency, and convenience by enabling vehicles to navigate without human input.
-A crucial aspect of AD systems is behavior and trajectory planning.
-This involves planning high-level actions like lane keeping, lane changing, and turning, as well as low-level driving trajectories---sequences of positions, speeds, and accelerations.
-These elements must be carefully planned for the autonomous vehicle (the \egocar) over a future time window, considering the dynamic nature of road environments.
+Autonomous driving (AD) aims to improve transportation convenience by enabling vehicles to sense, plan and act autonomously.
+A critical component of AD is behavior and trajectory planning, which determines high-level driving behaviors (lane-following, lane-changing, turning, \etc) and low-level trajectories (specifying positions, speeds, and accelerations) of the autonomous vehicle (\textit{\egocar}).
+These decisions must be carefully made to ensure safety and efficiency.

-One of the greatest challenges in behavior and trajectory planning is handling uncertainties, particularly in complex interactions among many traffic participants.
-For example, the subtle actions of a nearby vehicle---such as slowly drifting toward the lane boundary---may suggest various possible intentions.
-These could range from preparing to change lanes or trying to create space for another vehicle, to simply exhibiting erratic driving habits.
-This uncertainty about the intentions and driving styles of other agents adds a significant layer of complexity to planning.
+A significant challenge in behavior and trajectory planning arises from uncertainty, particularly regarding unknown behavioral intentions and driving styles of other traffic participants (\textit{exo-agents}).
+For example, subtle actions of nearby vehicles, such as slowly drifting towards the lane boundary, can reflect diverse intentions.
+These could range from preparing to change lanes or trying to create space for another vehicle, to simply exhibiting reckless driving habits.
+Hedging against such uncertainties is essential for safe and robust planning.